 Hoa, as we called him, was a Vietnamese teenager from the village of Phu Cat who was one of the many workers the U.S. military hired as part of the Vietnamese aide program.
 We worked with Hoa for many months and found him to be an intelligent, engaging young man.
-He was only 2 or 3 years younger than us, and we treated him like our little brother.
+He was only 3 or 4 years younger than us, and we treated him like our little brother.
 He asked us about our lives back in the states, and of course, we had many questions about his life in war torn Vietnam.
-He had little good to say about the local South Vietnamese military forces, as they apparently treated the villagers almost as bad as the Vietcong at times; and sometimes worse.
+He had little good to say about the local South Vietnamese military forces, as they apparently treated the villagers almost as badly as the Vietcong at times; and sometimes worse.

 One day Hoa did not show up at his duty station, and one day led to the next with no sign of Hoa.
 We attempted to find out what happened to him but didn’t get much feedback.
 Finally we discovered that Hoa had been killed in a battle between local VC and ARVN (South Vietnamese) soldiers, right on our south perimeter.
 Hoa was branded as a VC and as such received little fanfare from anyone of authority in the military aide program.